 As energy efficiency enters the digital age, we must coalesce around a shared vision that integrates well-established energy efficiency approaches with the capabilities of smart and connected technologies, distributed energy resources, and key decarbonization strategies.

 Active Efficiency Collaborative Structure

 The Steering Committee oversees the Collaborative.
-Comprising corporate executives, policymakers, and non-governmental thought leaders, the Steering Committee has the collective capacity to ignite market transformation.
+Comprised of corporate executives, policymakers, and non-governmental thought leaders, the Steering Committee has the collective capacity to ignite market transformation.
 The responsibilities of the Steering Committee are to:

-- Convene quarterly to discuss Collaborative priorities, projects, interim deliverables, and future avenues for engagement.
+- Convene quarterly to establish and review Collaborative priorities, projects, and future avenues for engagement.

 - Promote the work of the Collaborative through a variety of platforms, including marketing materials, events, and/or as a spokesperson.

 The Steering Committee is supported by Active Efficiency Working Teams, which complete projects designed to advance the Collaborative’s focus areas.
 The Working Teams meet every four to six weeks to produce specific deliverables (e.g., workshops, roundtables, policy roadmaps, white papers) that promote Active Efficiency in policy, programs, and markets.
 Working Team focus areas are determined by the Steering Committee each year.
 The 2021 focus areas include: